Dual aspect concept of accounting

 1. Accurate presentation of financial statements

-By recording both sides, the concept ensures a correct representation of the financial flow of each and every transaction the business conducts during a period.
-With this, financial records can be accurately maintained, and the resulting financial statements reflect a true picture of an organization’s financial performance and health.
+By recording both debit and credit aspects of a transaction, the concept ensures a correct representation of the financial flow of each transaction the business conducts during a period.
+Thus, the financial records can be accurately maintained, and the financial statements reflect a true picture of the organization’s financial performance and health.

 2. Aids error tracing

-In the event that the trial balance and balance sheet do not tally, it will be relatively easy to trace and uncover mistakes or errors by tracing both effects of transactions when they are recorded under the dual aspect.
+If the trial balance and balance sheet of an organization do not tally, it will be relativey easy to trace and uncover mistakes or errors by tracing both effects of transactions when they are recorded under the dual aspect concept.

 3. Has global recognition

-The dual aspect of double entry accounting is a globally recognized and accepted accounting concept.
+The dual aspect of double-entry accounting is a globally recognized and accepted accounting concept.
 The adoption of this concept enables organizations to prepare their books of accounts as well as get their financial statements audited.
-Moreover, only the accounts and statements that adhere to the dual aspect concept would be acceptable to external stakeholders such as bankers, creditors, the government, and valuators, etc.
+Moreover, only the accounts and statements that adhere to this concept would be acceptable to external stakeholders such as bankers, creditors, the government, and valuators, etc.

 4. Aids comparability